sagemath/trac_to_gh/Issue 1590.md

 # Issue 1590: notebook -- change it so changes are saved even in cells that aren't evaluated

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1590

 Original creator: was